Data Privacy

 6.1 SSL/TLS encryption

-This site uses SSL/TLS encryption to guarantee secure data processing and make sure any confidential content, such as orders, login data or contact enquiries you sent to us, the website operator, is transmitted securely.
-You can recognise an encrypted connection by the lock symbol in the address bar of your browser and by the fact that “https://” is displayed in the address bar of your browser instead of “http://”.
+This site uses SSL or TLS encryption to guarantee the security of data processing and to protect the transmission of confidential content, such as orders, login data or contact enquiries that you send to us as the operator.
+You can recognise an encrypted connection by the fact that the address bar of the browser contains a “https://” instead of a “http://” and by the lock symbol in your browser bar.

 6.2 Data collection when visiting our website